-Find out about the very first editorial by The Cherryship Magazine starring beautiful Miss Switzerland candidate MORGANE SCHALLER!
+Find out about the very first editorial by The Cherryship Magazine starring beautiful former Miss Switzerland candidate and successful digital Entrepreneur MORGANE SCHALLER!
 Today we talk about ECO-FASHION.
 In that respect, we have selected several designers who know how to marry their work ethics with today’s sexy and wild trend.
 Enjoy (there are 3 pages, move on at the end of the article)!

 When it comes to pinpointing what enters the world of ethical fashion, we can’t prevent ourselves from thinking about inelegant garments, sloppy attire, and in short, unfashionable and poorly-designed vestments.
 Indeed, the words ethical fashion themselves certainly lead you to picture carpet slippers and their good old inchoate slipper socks.